 A major book based on our research is now available from I.B.
 Tauris Managing Heritage, Making Peace: History, Identity and Memory in Contemporary Kenya.
 Annie E. Coombes, Lotte Hughes, and Karega-Munene ISBN 9781780761527 (I. B. Tauris), Find out more

 This publication is timely, as Kenya kicks off a year-long celebration of 50 years' independence from Britain.
 Kenya stands at a crossroads in its history and heritage, and thorny issues around history, heritage and memory lie at the heart of the Kenya@50 events.
 At this important juncture, we ask what parts of the nation's history do state and citizens wish to commemorate?
 What is being 'forgotten' and why?
 What does heritage mean to ordinary Kenyans, and what role does it play in building nationhood, peace and reconciliation?

-Welcome to our site.
-It celebrates research on contemporary heritage developments in Kenya, with some comparative reference to South Africa.
+Welcome to our site, which celebrates research on contemporary heritage developments in Kenya.

-The research project ‘Managing Heritage, Building Peace: Museums, memorialisation and the uses of memory in Kenya’ has now ended (30 September 2011).
+The research project ‘Managing Heritage, Building Peace: Museums, memorialisation and the uses of memory in Kenya’ has now ended.
 However, we hope to obtain further funding for research on other aspects of heritage in Kenya, and build upon this groundbreaking study.

-We wish to warmly thank everyone who has contributed to the research, generously shared information, knowledge and viewpoints, and hosted us while doing fieldwork in Kenya.
-We hope that our research partners have benefited from being involved in the research.
-Special thanks go to the funder, the Arts and Humanities Research Council (AHRC), and to the British Academy for funding a UK-Africa Partnership element that preceded the AHRC award.
+We wish to warmly thank everyone who contributed to the research, generously shared information, knowledge and viewpoints, and hosted us while doing fieldwork in Kenya.
+Special thanks go to our funders, the Arts and Humanities Research Council (AHRC) and the British Academy, which funded a UK-Africa Partnership element that preceded the AHRC award in 2008.

 (Please note: on the pages that follow, we have not changed the present tense to past.)